timefrancesco/touchboard/sources/website/content/post/first.md

 <br>

 ### How do I use it?
-On your Mac, download the helper clicking on the "Download Helper" button above and run it.
+On your Mac or Windows computer, download the helper clicking on the "Download Helper" button above and run it.
 On your iPad, install [TouchBoard](https://itunes.apple.com/app/id1187810998?mt=8&at=1001lpzu) and follow the on screen instructions.
-Remeber to activate discovery mode from the Mac helper for the first connection.
+Remeber to activate discovery mode in the helper for the first connection.
 <br>
 <br>

 ### How does it works?
-TouchBoard connects via a socket to the helper, when the helper receive commands  it executes them on the Mac.
+TouchBoard connects via a socket to the helper, when the helper receive commands  it executes them on your Mac or Windows PC.
 <br>
 <br>